The Selectivity and Competition of the Mind's Eye in Visual Perception

-Specifically, for the CNN, we built a 3-layer CNN binary classifier (the architecture mimics the size and parameters of a single pathway of our MDCA model) for the face/non-face task.
+Specifically, for the custom CNN, we built a 3-layer CNN binary classifier (face/not face) that matches the architecture, size, and parameters of a single pathway of our MDCA model.
 We trained with a biased and unbalanced dataset consisting of 800 White-Male faces and 10,000 ImageNet images.
 Our in-distribution test set contained 200 White-Male faces and 1,000 ImageNet images.

 We trained the CNN for 35 epochs, fine-tuned ResNet50 and VGG16 for 35 epochs, and pre-trained the MDCA pathways with the same images and for an approximately equivalent number of image impressions, i.e. 35 epochs x 10,800 images = 378,000 image impressions, and we trained the MDCA pathway for 375,000 timesteps.
 The CNN is trained with a supervised loss, whereas the MDCA seeks to minimize reconstruction loss, and classification of face/non-face is achieved through a simple 1.4 threshold on the ratio of activity as shown in Figure \ref{fig:histogram}.

 Our results were astounding.
-For the in-distribution test set, both the CNN and MDCA performed very well as expected, 97.17\% and 98.25\% respectively.
-However, as noted in previous literature, the deep learning model could not generalize its understandings in face detection of one ethnicity and gender to other categories, failing in over 36\% of the cases on Black males.
+For the in-distribution test set, the custom CNN, VGG16, ResNet50, and MDCA performed very well as expected, 97.17\%, 99.83\%, 99.67\%, and 98.25\% respectively.
+However, as noted in previous literature, deep learning models struggle to generalize its understandings in face detection of one ethnicity and gender to other categories, failing in over 36\% of the cases on Black males in the custom CNN.
 MDCA, on the other hand, was capable of detecting faces of every ethnicity and gender with nearly perfect accuracy in all categories.
 The results are presented in Table \ref{tab:bias_acc_comparison} and Figure \ref{fig:histo}.

 Interestingly, our model definitely still reflects the bias of the training data as shown in Figure \ref{fig:bias_res1} and \ref{fig:bias_res2}.
 One can see that the FFA can only contribute white male faces to the reconstruction, yet due to the holistic, coarse-to-fine nature of the model, the finer details can be captured and incorporated by the lower layers of the model.
 In summary, the dynamic and competitive nature of our approach allows one part of the model to overcome the bias exhibited by a different part of the model.